How to get your license: Manufactured home/travel trailer dealer

-- Be open from 10 a.m. – 4 p.m., five days per week.
-These hours are referred to as “normal business hours.”
+- Be open from 10 a.m. - 4 p.m., 5 days per week.
+These hours are referred to as "normal business hours."
 Additional hours and days of operation may be added at your discretion.
-You must prominently post the hours of operation at the main entrance doors.

 - Have an area to maintain books, records, and files at the business site.
 If 2 or more vehicle dealer businesses share a location, all records, office facilities, and inventory must be physically separated and clearly identified.

-All retail vehicle dealers are required to use the E–Permitting system.
-Find out more about E–Permitting.
+All retail vehicle dealers are required to use the E‑permits system.
+Find out more about E‑Permits.